-Celeriac parsnip soup | insimoneskitchen.com
+Celeriac parsnip soup with spinach

 You know that moment; you open the door of the refrigerator and a lot of sad looking vegetables are staring back at you… They are anxiously waiting their turn but you’ve kept them just a tad too long.
 Or maybe you don’t know that feeling at all and you’re one of the rare people who manage to always buy the exact right amount of everything.
 Sigh… I wish I was more like you.

 In any case; for me it kind of tends to go wrong.
 A lot.
-Also because I sometimes think it is completely doable to cook ten dishes in one day.
+Also because I sometimes think it is completely do-able to cook ten dishes in one day.
 You know: cook, style and photograph (which is possible with an entire team of people but not really for me on my lonesome)

-Celeriac parsnip soup | insimoneskitchen.com
+Celeriac and parsnip soup

-The vegetables I had left were the ones you can keep for a really long time to be honest; celeriac and parsnip don’t immediately wither and die but even they need to be used at some point in time and they are both delicious in a filling soup, so the choice wasn’t hard to make.
-I added a bit of celery to it and also a bag of spinach that needed to be used and we had a delicious – although not as photogenic as I would have liked – soup for dinner.
+The vegetables I had left were the ones you can keep for a really long time to be honest; celeriac and parsnip don’t immediately wither and die but even they need to be used at some point in time and they are both delicious in a filling celeriac parsnip soup, so the choice wasn’t hard to make.
+I added a bit of celery to it as well and also a bag of spinach that needed to be used and we had a delicious – although not as photogenic as I would have liked – soup for dinner.

 To make it a bit creamier I added a soy based cream but you can use whatever you have in the fridge.
+A splash of double cream or even yogurt will work well too.
+Keep in mind that the soup is vegan if you use the soy milk but won’t be if you change that to either yogurt or double cream.

-Celeriac parsnip soup | insimoneskitchen.com
+Celeriac and parsnip soup

 Celeriac parsnip soup

-Prep Time: 15 minutes
+Prep time 15 minutes

-Cook Time: 30 minutes
+Cooking time 30 minutes

-Total Time: 45 minutes
+Total time 45 minutes

-Servings: 4
+4 people

 Ingredients